biyadav/AdhyayanAdyapan/Kafka.md

 	                Soln : Most of the subscribers are multi instances in prod( we have atleast 3 minimum pods ), so adding group name is the best practise wherever necessary.

                Issue 2:
-                                After upgrading prod env from 22-07 to 22-12. we have observed processing of old data again for some topic.
+                                After upgrading  from  one version to higher version . we have observed processing of old data again for some topic.

                                 cause: We have observed a change in consumer group name for that topic.
                                                 Whenever a new group name is added, by default it will start consuming from earliest.